AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The Dispatcher, being a mere filesystem-based webserver, is fast but also relatively simple.
 If an included resource changes it doesn't realize that.
 It still clings to the content that was there when the including page was rendered.

-The "Winter Special" page has not been rendered yet, so there is no static version on the Dispatcher and thus will be displayed with the new teaser as it will be freshly rendered upon request.
+The "Winter Special" page has not been rendered yet, so there is no static version on the Dispatcher and thus is displayed with the new teaser as it is freshly rendered upon request.

 You might think, that the Dispatcher would keep track of every resource it touches while rendering and flushing all pages which have used this resource, when that resource changes.
 But the Dispatcher does not render the pages.
 The rendering is performed by the Publish system.
 The Dispatcher does not know what resources go into a rendered .html file.